 photos: Anna Marie Shogren

 This initial residency included workshops, talks and performances which took place at the Weisman Art Museum July 1-August 8th, 2018.
 Our research team included Emma Barber, Anna Marie Shogren, Arwen Wilder, Sarah Baumert, Amanda Simkhovich, Hannah Sheridan, Lulu Song, Olive Bieringa, Otto Ramstad, and special guests.

 This project is supported by the Weisman Art Museum and an Artists Initiative grant from the Minnesota State Arts Board.

-From this seed we will develop a new dance installation the museum of fluid spaces which will function as a radical embryology classroom and museum at the National Medical Museum in Oslo in April 2022.
+From this seed we will develop a new work a collection of fluid spaces which will function as a radical embryology classroom and museum at the National Medical Museum in Oslo in April 2022.

 *”The Place of Space” is borrowed from an interview title about embryology from Contact Quarterly with Bonnie Bainbridge Cohen.